AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/databases-via-a-vpn.md

 ## Entering the connection and VPN user info into MBI {#finish}

 To wrap things up, we need to enter the connection and user info into MBI.
 Did you leave the database credentials page open?
-If not, go to **Manage Data > Connections** and click the Add New Data Source button, then the icon for the database you are connecting. do not forget to toggle the Encrypted button to Yes.
+If not, go to **Manage Data > Connections** and click **Add New Data Source**, then the icon for the database you are connecting. do not forget to change the _Encrypted_ toggle to `Yes`.

 Enter the following info into this page, starting with the Database Connection section: